How to choose the right colour blind

 What’s the most popular colour in window coverings ?

-What’s the most popular colour for a living room?
+What colour works for a living room?

 Grey and blue never cease in their popularity, particularly for living rooms and the calming atmosphere that the mid shades of both create goes a long way towards that.
 More formal living rooms benefit from pale greys, bringing a look of elegance that suits the setting very well, and the paler shades of both create a sense of space and expanse.
 Conversely, if you’re looking to create a more intimate space then dark blue works very well to create a more snug setting.